 Ms. Martin-Kemp received her Bachelor of Science in Communication Disorders with a minor in Physics from Louisiana State University.

-Aparna Rao is the Director of Sales & Clinical Market Development for Prevencio.
+Aparna Rao is Vice President, Clinical Market Development for Prevencio.
 Prior to joining Prevencio, Ms. Rao founded 2 companies, worked as a senior researcher at the University of Calgary, and as a University professor in Houston.
 Life Sciences, health care, entrepreneurship and education has been a part of her professional passion for the past 20 years.

 Ms. Rao’s professional history includes being a senior scientist at University of Calgary’s Neuroscience and Biochemistry departments working on Neural pathways and Diabetes-focused research; founding a cross cultural assimilation startup (Cross Cultural Resources); and co-founding a college educational startup (Unitactics).